CsBigDataHub/working-with-vim/pages/tao.md

 # The Tao of Vim

 The underlying principle of Vim is the action-motion pair.
 You perform an action on a subject, that is defined by a motion.
 For example, delete a line.
+Delete is the action, line is the subject.

 You can create action-motion pairs basically in two ways.